GerritCodeReview/plugins_multi-site/src/main/resources/Documentation/config.md

 * y, year, years (`1 year` is treated as `365 days`) If a time unit suffix is not specified, `hours` is assumed.
 Defaults to 24 hours.

+healthcheck.enable
+:   Whether to enable the health check endpoint.
+Defaults to 'true'.